 the trees native to the region includes Khejri (Prosopis Cineraria), Babool (Acacia Arabica), Safed Kikhar (Acacia Leucaphloca) and Dhao (Anogeissus Pendula).
 These trees do not require much nurturing and grow in arid regions.

-We also saw many exotic butterflies but, alas, we did not glimpse the common palm civet According to another newspaper article
+We also saw many exotic butterflies but, alas, we did not glimpse the common palm civet.
+According to another newspaper article

 Some butterflies found commonly on the campus are Red Pierrot, Blue Pansy, Common Silverline and Lime Butterfly.
 The Indian Cabbage White, Painted Lady and Indian Fritillary are migratory, flying 400-500 km from the Himalayas to reach Delhi.